HC200ok/vue-easy-range-date-picker/README.md

     end: 1574434800000    // example
 }
 ```
-value of date is timestamp data type, you can use the `parseTime` function provided in `/src/util.js` to format the output like '2019-11-3'
+Suggestion: using `parseTime` function provided in `/src/util.js` to modify the timestamp to specific format like '2019-11-3'

 (2) language: Now supporting Chinese('zh'), Japanese('jp'), English('en')